CultivateHQ/cultivateHQ.com/source/posts/2018-12-17-how-to-be-a-kinder-more-effective-code-reviewer.html.markdown

 Sometimes a big issue comes up that needs more lengthy discussion.
 Don't be that person who plasters the entire review with their opinion and offers no actionable way forward.

 Suggest a face-to-face discussion.
+If that is not feasible try a video call, or even an IM discussion.

 Try to offer ways forward.
 Don't respond if you're feeling angry.

 ### Scope creep